 Abortion is a tough topic to talk about.
 People have strong feelings about whether is it right or wrong to end a pregnancy.
 Some people feel it is completely up to the woman to decide because it is her body and her life.
 Other people feel there is more to it – the baby and the baby’s life is also involved, plus the father and his feelings about the pregnancy.

-Australia has a very high abortion rate.
-About half of all teenage pregnancies end in abortion.
+In Australia, about half of all teenage pregnancies end in abortion.
 Often girls and women having abortions are pressured into the decision by partners, parents or other circumstances and some may find it hard to cope afterwards with how they feel.

 An abortion may solve a problem in the short term but there’s no doubt that it’s a life altering decision which does cause intense grief and sadness for some people.
 Often girls and women struggling with how they feel after abortion don’t tell anyone.
 This only makes it harder for them and also adds to society’s view that most women cope ok.

-People facing crisis pregnancy need correct information about all their options and support while they make their decision.
+People facing crisis pregnancy need correct information about all their options, and support while they make their decision.
 People who have abortions and find it hard to cope need to know they are not alone and there is help available.

 Decisions about sex

 Whether or not to get into sex is something to really think about – not just because of the risk of unplanned pregnancy and abortion but because of sexually transmitted diseases and emotional hurts.
 There’s no such thing as casual sex.
 People’s emotions and physical well being are always on the line.

 A lot of what we see in the media gives the impression that pretty much all teens are having sex.
 Not true!
 By age 19 only half the teen population has had sexual intercourse.
 If you are a virgin you are not alone – and you’re keeping safe.
 Saying No to sex as a teenager is a smart move.
 It gives you more freedom to think about your goals and what you actually want from a relationship.